| +Home | Museum | Wanted | Specs | Previous | Next |

 display panel of the machine that light up for each key that is stored in

-three program mode keys is a "CORR" key, a momentary contact switch
+three program mode keys is the [CORR] key, a momentary contact switch

 program step with a different instruction.
 During program entry and